mkieboom/openshift-mapr/README.md

 oc create -f mapr-k8s-busybox-secure-dynamic-part2-container.yaml
 ```

+Continue with [connecting to the pod](#connect-to-the-pod-and-create-data-on-the-mapr-filesystem) and write data to the MapR cluster from inside the pod.

 #### Connect to the pod and create data on the MapR Filesystem
 ```

+# From inside the container:

 # Connect to the container
 oc exec -it mapr-k8s-busybox -n mapr-apps -- sh

-# From inside the container:

-oc exec -it mapr-apps-bash -n mapr-apps -- sh
+# Create a folder and file and validate the uid/gid
+# The uid/gid should match the uid/gid in the MapR ticket
 / # mkdir /mapr/test
 / # touch /mapr/hello_from_container
 / #